jjeanjacques10/newsletter-api/README.md

 - [ ] Update cache parameter in request to get the latest news
 - [ ] Add support for more than one newsletter
 - [ ] Return the list of news in a Text plain format
+- [ ] Observability and monitoring with Prometheus + Grafana

 ---
 developed by [@jjeanjacques10](https://github.com/jjeanjacques10)